eraybasar/pesdk-docs/_guides/html5/v5_rc_3/customization/measurements.md

 published: true # Either published or not
 ---

-Adding a custom component is sometimes not enough for the editor to be seamless with your app.
-That's why PhotoEditor SDK UI provides options for measurements configuration.
+To integrate the PhotoEditor SDK UI seamlessly into your application we provide the option to change the height and width of the different components

 Following are the available customizations: